 2nd man has gene editing; therapy has no safety flags so far

-In an update Tuesday, they say no major side effects or safety issues have emerged from the first man’s treatment nearly three months ago.
+A second patient has been treated in a historic gene editing study in California, and no major side effects or safety issues have emerged from the first man’s treatment nearly three months ago, doctors revealed Tuesday.

-In November, a Phoenix man became the first person to have gene editing inside the body for a metabolic disease.
-Through an IV, he received a corrective gene and a genetic tool to put it in a precise spot.
+In November, 44-year-old Brian Madeux became the first person to have gene editing inside the body for a metabolic disease called Hunter syndrome that’s caused by a bad gene.
+Through an IV, he received many copies of a corrective gene and a genetic tool to put it in a precise spot in his DNA.